stream-labs/desktop/README.md

 checked out in the slobs directory (at `./node-obs`).
-You should make sure that node-obs is compiled correctly with 32-bit and 64-bit plugins, and works properly with the currently checked out version of `slobs-client`.
+You should make sure that node-obs is compiled correctly with 32-bit and 64-bit plugins, and works properly with the currently checked out version of `streamlabs-obs`.
 If you're releasing, that should probably be the `master` branch.
 You should probably try running the app from your dev environment to make sure everything is working before you start the release process.

-### Bumping the Version

-Before you release, you should bump the version.
-This is done manually (for now) by changing the version number in the `pakcage.json`.
-Commit the changes to the `package.json`, tag the commit in the format of `v0.0.1`, and push the commit and tag to the origin.

 ### Packaging and Deploying